Legal separation in Arizona is almost identical to a divorce in every way except one: You are still married at the end of it.

 But to divide up property, Arizona will need to have personal jurisdiction over the other spouse (Arizona has it if the other spouse lives here or has a significant connection to the state; if you are unsure about if Arizona has personal jurisdiction, consult with an attorney).
 If children are involved, the home state must make those decisions.
 The home state is either the state that issued the current custody order or the state where the child most recently lived for six consecutive months.

-Your money.
+That is your money.
 Any property or debt acquired after legal separation belongs to the spouse who acquired it.

 Yes, the two of you can create and sign a Separation Agreement.
 Although a Separation Agreement does not have the same legal effect as a Decree of Separation or a Divorce Decree, it can divide up property and decide how property will be allotted.